pgRouting/workshop/docs/chapters/chapter-6.rst

 .. _exercise-8:

-Exercise 8 - Vehicle routing - Returning
+Exercise 8 - Vehicle routing - returning
 ...............................................................................

 .. rubric:: From |place_1| to the |place_3| by car.